greenelab/deep-review/sections/04_study.md

 outperformed the generative methods by using k-mer features [@tag:Ghandi2014_enhanced @tag:Setty2015_seqgl], but string kernel based SVM systems are limited by expensive computational cost proportional to the number of training and testing sequences.
-Most recently, [@tag:Alipanahi2015_predicting] showed that a convolutional neural network models could achieve state of the art results on the TFBS task, are scalable to a large number of genomic sequences. [@tag:Lanchantin2016_motif] introduced several new convolutional and recurrent neural network models for predicting TFBSs, but it remains unclear which neural architectures work best for all
+More recently, [@tag:Alipanahi2015_predicting] showed that convolutional neural network models could achieve state of the art results on the TFBS task and are scalable to a large number of genomic sequences. [@tag:Lanchantin2016_motif] introduced several new convolutional and recurrent neural network models for predicting TFBSs, but it remains unclear which neural architectures work best for all